eerotal/LibreSignage/src/doc/md/control_panel.md

 # LibreSignage Control Panel

-The _Contro Panel_ page is the login landing page where information about the LibreSignage instance and the logged in user can be seen.
+The _Control Panel_ page is the login landing page where information about the LibreSignage instance and the logged in user can be seen.
 This page is accessible by all logged in users.

 ## Quota

 The _Control Panel_ page includes a _Your quota_ box where the current
-[User Quota](/doc/quotas.md) limits and used quotas are shown.
+[User Quota](/doc?doc=quotas) limits and used quotas are shown.